SYLLABUS

 Number of hours of teaching divided into forms of teaching | 80 hours, incl.: 20 - lectures, 50 - practical classes, 10 - seminars | |

 Course assumptions and objectives | The aim of pathophysiology teaching is to explain to students of medicine the functional changes of the system in disease, mechanisms of disease development and systemic consequences resulting from the disease.
-Students should know and use the basic terms used in pathophysiology, know the basics of etiopathogenesis of diseases of individual systems; know the pathomechanism of consequences of impaired function of organs and systems, and use the acquired knowledge in practice. | |
+Students should know and use the basic terms used in pathophysiology, know the basics of etiopathogenesis of diseases of individual systems, know the pathomechanism of consequences of impaired function of organs and systems, and use the acquired knowledge in practice. | |

 Teaching methods